 Thurs, Nov.
 1 - Session 7: Anger paradigms - what's yours, and how do you improve it?
 How to move towards a relationship you love

 Thurs, Nov.
 8 - Session 8: Rebuilding love and attend time; differentiating 'can't do' vs. 'won't do'

 Thurs, Nov.
 15 - Session 9: The art of curiosity; improving your CI practice

 MONDAY, Nov.
 19 - Session 10: Creating your anger plan; what do you do next?

 Melissa Orlov is the author of two award-winning books on the topic of ADHD and relationships, and is dedicated to helping couples impacted by ADHD learn how to thrive.
 She is a popular instructor, giving talks and seminars for couples and therapists around the world.
 She developed this course on anger in response to an obvious need expressed by couples who were making progress, but 'stuck' in anger patterns.

 Melissa is one of the foremost authorities on ADHD in couples, and is known for her practical approach - providing both insight from her many years of experience and specific strategies that work.
 In her exceptional ADHD Effect In-Depth seminar she has surprised many couples who had lost hope...but then learned specific skills they needed to improve their lives together.

 At this site you can find many resources developed by Melissa and her team and she hopes you will explore.
 If you want more details about Melissa, go to the About page.

 Who should take this seminar?

-Though not required, it is highly recommended that couples complete The ADHD Effect on Marriage In-Depth before taking this seminar so that you better understand the dynamics of ADHD-impacted relationships.
+Though not required, it is very highly recommended that couples complete The ADHD Effect on Marriage In-Depth before taking How to Diminish Anger in Your Relationship so that you have a full understanding of the dynamics of ADHD-impacted relationships.
 This will allow you to focus on anger interactions with a solid knowledge about the underpinnings of the challenges you face.